ragozzine/last-first-letter-collab/the-story.md

 However, since the accident, Rory put out a solid effort to do things for those they cared about and held dear.

 Drizzle fell on the close-knit curtain of pine boughs that crowded the cabin from all sides.

 Scorching flames arose from the fireplace as Rory added maple wood to it.

+Invigorated by the smell of burning almost-syrup, Rory wrapped up their simple calisthenic stretches and got ready to kick off their daily 5-mile loop around the lake.